redhat-cip/dci-ansible-agent/README.md

      /etc/dci-ansible-agent/hooks/update_OSP9.yml

+### How to run my own set of tests ?

+`dci-ansible-agent` ships with a pre-defined set of tests that will be run.
+It is however possible for anyone, in addition of the pre-defined tests, to run their own set of tests.

+In order to do so, a user needs to drop the tasks to run in `/etc/dci-ansible-agent/hooks/local_tests.yml`.

+**NOTE**: Tasks run in this playbook will be run from the undercloud node.
+To have an improved user-experience in the DCI web application, the suite should ideally returns JUnit formatted results.
+If not in JUnit, one will be able to download the results but not see them in the web interface directly.

 ### Start the service

 The agent comes with a systemd configuration that simplify its execution.
 You can just start the agent: